 are available.
 You can file and pay prepaid wireless E911 fees electronically using the Department's free and secure

-File and Pay web page or you may buy software from an
+File and Pay webpage, or you may purchase software from a

 Returns and payments are due on the 1st and late after the 20th day of the month following each reporting period.
 If the 20th falls on a Saturday, Sunday, or state

 or federal holiday, returns are timely if filed electronically, postmarked or hand-delivered to the Department on the first business day following the 20th.
 Sellers

 who file and pay timely are entitled to retain a 5% collection allowance.

 When you electronically pay only or you electronically file and pay at the same time, you must initiate electronic payments and receive a confirmation number